 Recordings provide you with the most useful tool in business – data.
 With them you can control operators’ work, improve your service and use the information for dispute resolution.
 This feature can be enabled in, literally, one click.

 This is an essential point for creating an effective call center.
 Such integration will let operators call in one click, will automatically collect statistics and systemize client base including their contacts.

 There are numerous CRM systems on the market, but we recommend taking a look at our ZCRM.
-It is fully integrated with Cloud PBX, does not have a limit on concurrent users, allows to plan tasks and control their fulfillment.
+It is fully integrated with Cloud PBX, does not have a limit on concurrent users, allows to plan tasks and control their fulfilment.

 It is free and perfectly fits the budget model.

 Enabling additional features

 Everything described above is just a set of basic features.
 With the help of API you can develop and implement everything you need.
 For instance, integration with messengers for call notifications.